Frequently asked questions

 Who can apply for a postal vote?
 Any person who is eligible to vote may vote by postal ballot instead of in person at the polling station without giving a reason.

 I will not be at my registered address.
 Can I have the documents sent to another address?
 This is possible without any problems.
-However, the application for postal voting documents must contain the registration address in any case.
-It can be stated that the documents are to be sent to another address.
+However, the application for postal voting documents must contain the registration address.
+You can then request for the documents to be sent to another address.

 Do I have to wait for the election notification?
 No, you don't have to, even though some online portals of the municipalities or Länder require the election notification for an online application for postal voting documents because they ask for the electoral roll number printed there.
 However, the informal application by e-mail to the electoral office of the main residence with the personal details is sufficient.